 What happens if we witnessed the destruction of what defines our identity.

-Floating In-Between is a project that explores the process of identity deactivation and reorientation in the case of immigration and the extreme changes of the common lived- environments.
+Floating In-Between is a project that explores the process of identity reorientation in the case of immigration and the changes of the common lived- environments.
 In which the practice of forming the new identity is not restricted in space or in time it becomes a continuous practice understood both in its presence and its endlessness.

-The project takes an example of a study-experiment of the transformation of usage, perception, new memory and the in-between shifted new identity formation of an immigrant.
+The project takes an example of a study-experiment of the transformation of usage, perception, new memory and the in-between shifted new identity formation of immigrants.
 A comparison study in the perception of public-spaces (Kennedy plaza-USA) analyzing the elements of defining new emerged behaviors and identities (sounds-architectural elements…-scale), how their identity would evolve rather than fit and dissolve in the new community, which role they can play in the future of the cities they inhabit despite their participation in the future of Syria.

 Two different worlds/ re-orientation (the emerged behavior in the in-between)

 “Our mind is capable of passing beyond the dividing line we have drawn for it.
 Beyond the pairs of opposites of which the world consists, other, new insights begin.”
 Hermann Hesse

 In our case, the study took a place in Kennedy plaza’s surrounding avenues, which can be described as separate monofunctional zones.
 As a result, the circulation of people, hardware and software become the main activity.

 “the sound of a small group of people having conversations in Spanish or English at the bus station”